 KATHARINE N. BROOKS

-She began her career in the gallery world at Mary-Anne Martin Fine Art in New York, later transitioning to the dynamic auction environment at Sotheby’s.
-She eventually found her niche at Christie’s in the Latin American Art department, where she worked for close to a decade and became a specialist and Associate Vice President in Latin American Art.
+She began her career in the gallery world at Mary-Anne Martin Fine Art in New York, before transitioning to the dynamic auction environment at Sotheby’s.
+Katharine ultimately found her niche at Christie’s in the Latin American Art department, where she worked for nearly a decade, becoming a Specialist and Associate Vice President.

 Committed to continuous learning, she has expanded her knowledge through supplemental courses at MOMA and holds a certificate in Contemporary Art from Christie’s Education.